 Late and missed payments can stay on your credit report for seven years.
 These derogatory marks lower your credit score and make you appear as a bigger risk to lenders.

-The credit reporting agencies don’t remove these items, but you may be able to talk a creditor into doing so.
-Creditors can forgive one late payment if you have a history of on-time payments and you call to discuss it with them.
+Credit reporting agencies don’t remove these items, but you may be able to convince a creditor to do so.
+Creditors may forgive one late payment if you have a history of on-time payments.
+But you’ll need to call and discuss it with them.
 Removing repeated delinquencies may require a little more effort on your part.

 4. Get Added as an Authorized User

 You can become an authorized user for a credit card account if you have a friend or family member with a good credit history.
-Even if you don’t use the credit card, your credit reports will reflect the person’s credit history of on-time payments.
+Even if you don’t use the credit card, your credit reports will leverage the person’s credit history of on-time payments, which may help you boost your score.

 This is also known as “piggybacking” on someone’s credit.
 Should you do this, it’s important to remember that the other person and yourself are now linked.
 This means that using the card and missing payments can harm the other person’s credit score and vice versa.